-Mozzarella stuffed meatballs have a melty, cheesy center and are nestled in my favorite marinara sauce.
-Perfect for any night you’re craving Italian!
+These low carb Mozzarella Stuffed Meatballs have a melty, cheesy center and are nestled in my favorite marinara sauce.
+Perfect for any night you’re craving Italian, but want to watch the carbs!

 Low carb meatballs are a staple in our keto diet.
 We eat them often for a few reasons – they’re easy, they’re a crowd pleaser, and there are a million ways to change them up.

-These mozzarella meatballs might be a new favorite version in my household.
+These mozzarella stuffed meatballs might be a new favorite in my household, though.

 The centers of these homemade meatballs are stuffed with a chunk of mozzarella cheese that gets all soft and melty in the oven.
 When you take a bite, that cheesy center is the BEST surprise you’ll have all day. 😉